onekiloparsec/SwiftAA/README.md

 should be careful.
 For a good example of a complete implementation of such transformations, see the [AstroPy excellent package](http://docs.astropy.org/en/stable/coordinates/index.html)

+The implementation of modern convention for coordinates, as in AstroPy, as planned for v2.1.

 Notes and Conventions
 =====================